 What Does Rhinoplasty Entail?

-Since our Main Line nose job is such a highly individualized procedure, the surgical process varies greatly from patient to patient.
+Since a nose job in Main Line with Dr. Pontell is such a highly individualized procedure, the surgical process varies greatly from patient to patient.
 Dr. Pontell frequently performs rhinoplasty using the open technique because it uses a small incision on the columella (the skin between the nostrils) to allow greater exposure and access to the internal structures.
 This improved exposure allows for more sophisticated ways of altering the nasal anatomy, which leads to better results and improved symmetry.
 In the open technique, the resultant scar is virtually invisible.